Advertisement

 Although not part of routine vaccinations, more young adults and their parents may want to consider a MenB vaccine.

-MenB: The vaccine only some people get
+MenB: The vaccine some people may get

 Why isn’t the MenB vaccine recommended for everyone?